The Issues

 Sustainability

-I serve on the Sustainable Madison Committee (SMC).
-We are in the process of updating the City’s Sustainability Plan.
-The goal is an actionable document that will inform decision-making across city departments and our boards, committees and commissions.
+I served on the Sustainable Madison Committee (SMC) and assisted in updating the City’s Sustainability Plan, an actionable document adopted in 2024 that will help inform decision-making across city departments and our boards, committees and commissions for years to come.

 We have lofty goals to transition all city-owned infrastructure and vehicles to 100% renewable energy and net-zero carbon emissions by the year 2030.
 The clock is ticking.

-I’m part of a working group including members of Plan Commission and SMC to address our built environment, looking for ways to get around state preemption laws tying our hands with respect to energy efficiency.
+I was also a part of a working group including members of Plan Commission and SMC to address our built environment, looking for ways to get around state preemption laws tying our hands with respect to energy efficiency.
+In March 2023, I worked with the Mayor’s office to adopt the city’s Building Energy Savings Program to improve energy efficiency in large commercial buildings community-wide through energy benchmarking and tune-ups.

 Back in 2001, Madison embarked on an ambitious plan to replace all our lead pipes.
 It took more than a decade and cost nearly $20 million, but we became the first city in the nation to entirely remove this threat to public health.
 We must be similarly bold in addressing climate change.

-I support the move towards electrification of Metro buses and building up our charging infrastructure for electric vehicles.
+I supported the move towards electrification of Metro buses and building up our charging infrastructure for electric vehicles.
 Using less energy is equally paramount.
-Reducing vehicle miles traveled (VMT) is critical, and that means more multimodal street design, including safe bike lanes, and more transit-oriented development, places where people can reside without owning cars.
+Reducing vehicle miles traveled (VMT) is critical, and that means more multimodal street design, including safe bike lanes, and more transit-oriented development, new housing projects located in places where people can reside without owning cars.

 Transportation

 We’re on an isthmus and moving people through a tight space is no easy task.
 Federal funding has favored highway construction over commuter light rail, and the state took away our ability to form a Regional Transit Authority.
-The good news is Bus Rapid Transit is coming, but full implementation, including the north-south connection, is still a few years away.
+The good news is Bus Rapid Transit is finally here, with the east-west route fully implemented.
+It is unclear at this time what will happen with the north-south route, but we are hopeful the Trump administration will continue to support our efforts to align our transit needs with our rapidly-growing city.

-I fully support the direction Plan Commission is talking with Transportation Demand Management (TDM) as a tool to evaluate development proposals.
+I fully support our city’s policy of Transportation Demand Management (TDM) as a tool to evaluate development proposals.
 Neighborhood walkability is highly valued in District 13 and must be viewed as a primary determinant in development decision-making.

 Sensible Solutions

 Parking is one of the controversial topics in the life of an alder.
 Some want more of it, others want less.
-This has been a topic of much discussion around the Vilas Park Master Plan.
-I support the Plan’s decision to close the Vilas Park Drive to through traffic.
-However, to make up for the parking lost along the Drive, the Plan calls for paving over open space, which is a problem.
+This was a heated topic in much of the discussion around the Vilas Park Master Plan.
+I supported the Plan’s decision to close the Vilas Park Drive to through traffic, which we’ve now done on an interim basis.
+However, to make up for the parking spaces that were formerly available along Vilas park Drive, the Plan calls for paving over open space, which I do not support.
 Parks should be for park land, not for parking.

 Instead, it’s time we make plans for a circulator that could make a loop around the City’s tourist spots.
 Starting at the Alliant Energy Center (due for significant redevelopment in the future), I foresee the circulator going down John Nolen Drive to Monona Terrace to Willy Street, on to Olbrich Gardens, over to the new Public Market, up Gorham to James Madison Park, over to the Capitol Square, down State Street to Memorial Union, down University and over to the Monroe Street shops, to Vilas Park and the Zoo, and then back to AEC.